vacp2p/rfc-index/codex/marketplace.md

 ### Storage Request

 Client nodes can create storage requests on the Codex network via the Codex marketplace.
-The marketplace is a a smart contract on a EVM compatiable blockchain.
+The marketplace is a smart contract deployed on a EVM-compatiable blockchain.
-The smart contract SHOULD handle storage request, storage slot state, storage provider rewards, storage provider collateral, and storage proof state.
+The smart contract MUST handle storage request, storage slot state, storage provider rewards, storage provider collateral, and storage proof state.

-To create a request to store a dataset on the Codex network, client nodes MUST split the dataset into data chunks, $(c_1, c_2, c_3, \ldots, c_{20})$.
+To create a request to store a dataset on the Codex network, client nodes MUST split the dataset into data chunks, $(c_1, c_2, c_3, \ldots, c_{n})$.
 Using a erasure coding technique, the data chunks are encoded and placed into separate slots.
-The RECCOMENDED erasure coding technique is a [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).
+The erasure coding technique MUST be the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).

 The requester, client node, SHOULD submit a transaction with the desired request parameters.
 The requester MUST provide a `duration` value for the storage request along with the appropriate `reward`,